ktheos78/8085vm/README.md

-# 8085vm v1.0
+# 8085vm v1.1

 ## About

 This is an emulator for the Intel 8085 processor that can load and run 8085 Assembly programs from memory.
-Almost all of the functionality of the original processor has been ported, except for interrupts and the AC flag.
+Almost all of the functionality of the original processor has been ported, except for interrupts, the AC flag and conditional instructions based on the S and P flags.
 However, addresses `0xE000 - 0xFFFF` (8 KiB) are reserved for the stack.
 Additionally, addresses `0x2000` and `0x3000` function as standard input and standard output respectively.

-To run the emulator and load a program into memory, the following command is used in the shell: `./8085vm <file> [address] [initial step delay]`, where `[address]` is the 16-bit memory address where the program will start (`0x0900` by default), and `[initial step delay]` is the initial value for the delay between instruction (0 by default).
+To run the emulator and load a program into memory (address 0x0800), the following command is used in the shell: `./8085vm <file> [initial step delay]`, where `[initial step delay]` is the initial value in seconds for the delay between each instruction (0 by default).

 Note that the program has to be a binary comprised of assembled bytecode.
-A small python script to turn a (manually typed) Assembly program into such a binary has been included, along with an example program (perhaps in the future I will also write an assembler to avoid this tedious process).
+I've written an assembler for this purpose, which is available [here](https://github.com/ktheos78/asm8085).

 ## Debugger